 You should try not to leave your pets behind if you evacuate, but if you have absolutely no alternative but to leave your pets at home during an evacuation, there are some things you should know in order to prepare them and keep them safe.
 Remember, leaving your pet at home can place your animal in great danger.
 Danger can be in several forms.
-Wild Fire, Hurricane, Flooding, and a hazard materials release are a few examples where you may have to take them with you.
+Wild Fire, Hurricane, Flooding, and a hazardous materials release are a few examples where you may have to take them with you.
 If you do leave them you may want to do the following:

 - Animals have instincts about severe weather changes and will often isolate themselves if they are afraid.
 During these changes, to prevent your pets from running away, you should bring them inside immediately.

-- Leave a two or three day supply of dry food in a sturdy container that the pet cannot overturn.
-Water should also be left in a sturdy, no spill container.
+- Leave a two or three-day supply of dry food in a sturdy container that the pet cannot overturn.
+Water should also be left in a sturdy, no-spill container.

 - If your dog wears a chain link collar, have a leather or nylon collar available for when you have to leave your dog alone for several days.
 Chain link collars can get caught on items around the house which can be dangerous and even deadly for your dog.

 - Consider choosing easy-to-clean areas such as utility rooms, bathrooms, and basements as safe zones but try to give them enough room to move around and not have to stay in their own filth.